ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 **Blocking**: Return after local actions are complete, thought the message transfer may not have been completed.
 **Non-Blocking**: Return immediately.

 > Blocking/Non-Blocking is about handling data to be sent / received.
-Default in MPI is **blocking** $/implies$ deadlock potential deadlock
+Default in MPI is **blocking** $\implies$ deadlock potential deadlock
 ```
 Process 0           Process 1
 ----------------    ----------------